Dramatic double hemisphere map of the World, published in Leiden by Pieter Van Der Aa.

-The map includes an unnamed set sailing tracts.
+The map includes an unnamed set of sailing tracts.
 California is shown as an island.
 The Mississippi River and Great Lakes are based upon early 18th Century French sources.

 A strange pair of coastlines appear in the northwestern part of the Western Hemisphere, likely relating to Compagnie Land and Terra Iesso, which appeared on many 17th maps to the northeast of Japan.